iftekharmickey/BruteForce-Login/README.md

 ### Prerequisites

-Before you can use the Web-Automation-Login-Cracker, you need to have the following installed:
+Before you can use the Login-Breaker-Pro, you need to have the following installed:

 - Python 3 (Python 3.6 or higher recommended)
 - [Selenium WebDriver](https://selenium-python.readthedocs.io/installation.html#drivers) for your preferred web browser (e.g., ChromeDriver).